Overview of the system;

 Under ideal conditions, this channel (from the time the point is created on the device until it is processed and posted by Spidertracks) has very low latency; generally less than 30s.
 The network is highly dynamic, however, and is subject to some variance in performance.

 Performance is a function of many variables; from the instantaneous position of the satellites, to environmental conditions, and even as extreme as solar flares.
 It is considered normal for a small percentage of points to take several minutes to be transmitted under certain conditions.

 Incorrect Position Reports?

-Very occasionally a Spider may show incorrect GPS details when first switched on.
+Very occasionally a Spider may show different information when first switched on.
 This will self correct once the Spider starts to communicate with the networks as it needs to triangulate its location.

 Although the error can be minimal on a horizontal perspective, the vertical perspective can be higher, but this should become more accurate after one or two points, once the aircraft is in the air (after the first position report).

-- Metal objects placed above the spider such as windows braces can effect tracking.
+- Metal objects placed above the spider such as windows braces can affect tracking.

-- Avoid placing next to other GPS equipment and compasses, move as far away as you can but making sure you have a clear view of the sky.
+- Avoid placing next to other GPS equipment and compasses, move as far away as you can but make sure you have a clear view of the sky.

 - If you are using Watch, avoid switching the Spider ON/OFF when parked next to buildings or when parked inside the hangar.

 - If you are using Watch, try switching the Spider off as you as you are taxiing in and below the transition speed.